nihzh/nihzh.github.io/docs/Edinburgh/Computer Security.md

 - payload design

 *Idle scanning*
-relies on finding a third-party maching as a "zombie", taht has predictable TCP sequence numbers
+relies on finding a third-party machine as a "zombie", that has predictable TCP sequence numbers
 ![](../img/Pasted%20image%2020251202024221.png)

 ### Network Security